DataONEorg/sem-prov-ontologies/observation/practices/identifier_format_uri_syntax.rst

 ----------
  - Summarize the unique identifier format and URI syntax used for the terms defined in the selected ontologies.
  - Propose a unique identifier format and URI syntax for DataONE SEM group’s ontology based on the current format used by the selected ontologies.
- - Summarize the methods used by the selected ontologies for the following: adding a new ontological concept, adding an alternative term, and changing/modifying an existing term.
+ - Summarize the methods used by the selected ontologies for the following: adding a new ontological concept, adding an alternative concept, and changing/modifying an existing concept.

 Methodology/Process
 -------------------